-Kayak fishing is more popular than ever on Oregon’s South Coast, and with the 10th Annual Sunset Bay Angler Of The Day Kayak Fishing Challenge coming up August 24th, we thought this would the perfect time to share some answers to commonly asked questions about kayak fishing on Oregon’s Adventure Coast.
+Kayak fishing has grown exponentially on Oregon’s South Coast, so we thought this would a great time to share some answers to commonly asked questions about kayak fishing on Oregon’s Adventure Coast.

 In addition to being more accessible, kayak fishing offers serenity and unsurpassed views of natural habitats and scenery that can only be found deep in the lakes, rivers and open water along the Pacific coastline.